venkateshsundaram/state-jet/README.md

 ## Slices

 Slices in state-jet represent logical groupings of state that help organize application data into manageable pieces.
-Unlike the global state approach which uses a single namespace, slices allow for partitioning state into named segments, making state management more modular and maintainable.

 ### Create Slice